andrasq/node-qprintf/Readme.md

 rather more than 12 characters will be output.

 The precision specifier `'.'` is supported for strings and numbers.
-For numbers, `.4` prints a decimal point followed by 4 decimal digits.  `.0` omits the decimal point and prints no decimals.
-For strings, the precision specifies the maximum length for the string before it is truncated.v
+For numbers, `.N` prints a decimal point followed by exactly N decimal digits.  `.` and `.0` omit the decimal point and prints no decimals.
+For strings, the precision specifies the maximum number of characters of the string included in the output.

 The field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.
 Specify 0 to not recurse into sub-objects.